These small cities and towns are giving Portland a run for its money as the country's #1 biking city.

 Known as LA’s beachside city, Santa Monica, CA, feels like California’s quintessential playground — hugged by the ocean with a pedestrian pathway that follows the beach past eclectic eateries, artists’ galleries, clothing stores and, of course, the occasional surf shop.
 You can take your bike along the gently winding beach path or rent one from the famous Santa Monica Pier (a frequent backdrop in many TV shows and movies).

 Locals call the 22-mile multi-use path, which goes through the uber-popular Muscle Beach, “The Strand.’
 But cyclists aren’t limited to just the beach.
 Santa Monica residents use dedicated bike lanes to make their way through town — so much easier than finding a parking spot — and venture into the Santa Monica Mountains National Recreation Area and other back-country spots.

 8. Wausau, Wisconsin

-Break out your mountain bike to venture into one of Wausau’s newest offerings for cyclists – the expansive Sylvan Hill Mountain Bike Park, which opened last fall.
-As the name implies, the park is like a playground for cyclists with trails of various skill levels akin to downhill skiing with the easier, green outlined routes for newbies and the more advanced black diamond and double black diamond routes for those who are ready for jumps, twists and tougher terrain.
+Wausau, WI, came in number one of the top small cities for cyclists, according to ratings from PeopleforBikes.org.
+Break out your mountain bike to venture into one of Wausau’s newest offerings for cyclists — the expansive Sylvan Hill Mountain Bike Park, which opened in the fall of 2017.
+As the name implies, the park is like a playground for cyclists with trails of various skill levels akin to downhill skiing with the more accessible, green outlined routes for newbies and the more advanced black diamond and double black diamond routes for those who are ready for jumps, twists and more challenging terrain.